metasikander/www.BitcoinHivemind.com/faq/index.md

 ### Why is reputation ("Votecoins", "Hiveminds") tradeable?
 That seems overly complex, and/or allows rich people to attack the network.

-See the "Reputational Capital" section of the "How do you know that people wont claim an outcome was whatever will benefit them personally?" question.
+See the "Reputational Capital" section of the "How do you know that people won't claim an outcome was whatever will benefit them personally?" question.